hashicorp/terraform-provider-azurerm/website/docs/d/mysql_server.html.markdown

 * `version` - The version of this MySQL Server.

-* `administrator_login` - The Administrator Login for the MySQL Server.
+* `administrator_login` - The Administrator login for the MySQL Server.

 * `auto_grow_enabled` - The auto grow setting for this MySQL Server.